google-deepmind/torch-distributions/doc/src/index.markdown

     - 'dichotomy': dichotomic search, same variance, faster when small K large N
     - 'stratified': sorted stratified samples, sample has lower variance than i.i.d. but not independent, best when K/N is close to 1

+* options.categories Categories to sample from
+    - `nil`: default, returns integers between 1 and K
+    - K-by-D tensor: each row is a category, must have has many rows as p:numel()

-Returns a LongTensor vector with N elements, or store into the given result tensor.
+Returns a LongTensor vector with N elements in the resulting tensor if no categories is given, or a new tensor of N rows corresponding to the categories given.

+Note that it is not yet possible to use a result tensor *and* categories at the same time.
+This will be possible once [torch's index() accepts result tensor](https://github.com/torch/torch7-distro/issues/202).

 ###Cauchy: cauchy